NYIAS 2018 – All-New 2019 Toyota RAV4 Takes the Stage in New York

 An all-new interior joins the RAV4 lineup, with standard Entune 3.0 infotainment, Amazon Alexa and Apple CarPlay connectivity, and Wi-Fi provided by Verizon.
 The standard display is a 7-inch touchscreen, while an 8-inch screen bundled with SiriusXM satellite radio is available (with or without embedded navigation).
 A redesigned center console with electric parking brake improves in-cabin storage space, while rear-seat passengers benefit from added legroom and shoulder room.

 Fitting for one of Toyota’s most popular family cars, the 2019 RAV4 also gets an expanded suite of Toyota Safety Sense 2.0 technologies.
 The new suite now includes Lane Tracing Assist, a feature that watches for lane lines and follow-vehicle tracking to center the RAV4 in its lane.
 A new road sign detection feature can identify stop and yield signs, speed limit signs, and do-not-enter warnings to provide the driver with more information.
 These features come in addition to carryover forward collision monitoring, automated emergency braking, pedestrian detection, dynamic cruise control, lane departure monitoring and mitigation, and automatic high beams.

 Interested in the new RAV4?
-Be prepared to wait till the end of 2018 to secure a gas-powered model, while folks courting a RAV4 Hybrid will have to until the beginning of next year.
+Be prepared to wait till the end of 2018 to secure a gas-powered model, while folks courting a RAV4 Hybrid will have to wait until the beginning of next year.